openimagingdata/CDEStaging/report_representation/negative_statements.md

 - The lungs are clear

+- Decreased groundglass and consolidative opacities in the left lower lobe with near complete resolution of the previously described associated left lower lobe peribronchial wall thickening and endobronchial mucous plugging.
+Decreased peribronchial nodularity in the right middle lobe (7:254).
+Patent central airways.

 - There is no pulmonary mass or suspicious nodule

 - The central airways are patent